Oros42/checkemailexists/README.md

-# checkemailexist
+# checkemailexists
-Check if an email address exist
+Check if an email address exists